msaperst/cwkc-v2/README.md

    triggers.
 One to run the script when the content changes, and one to run the script when the form is submitted.

-# TODO

-Open items to be addressed.
-These are more or less in priority order

-- Allow graceful handling of empty calculations sheet, which will zero out values
-- Figure out dates in `updates.yml` and how times can work (and to make inclusive)
-- Document how to add/replace forms (maybe not needed)
-- Document how other schools can use this
-- Replace marquee with something smarter
-- Get images from gatherings and display them
-- Get testimonials (both video and written) and display them
-- Figure out why ifs are ignored in `update.yml`

-- Identify changes in forms and update parser
-    - List should send changes
-- Allow multiple selections for user types
-    - Will need to rework how things are calculated and recorded
-- Change site design to Lyle's new one